-February 20, 2026 • 5 min read
+February 20, 2026 • 6 min read

 You do not need a perfect archival system to fix this.
-You need a small process you can repeat every week.
+You need a small 15-minute process you can repeat every week.

 If your iPhone storage is already critical, start with this checklist first: iPhone storage full but nothing to delete.